AugustaAkyinaAgyemang/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-readme for shell variables permission
+Task on shell variables expnsion